Skateboarder Killed In Crash Involving Metro Bus In East LA

-LOS ANGELES (CBSLA) — Authorities were investigating the circumstances surrounding a crash involving a Metro bus that claimed the life of a skateboarder in East Los Angeles.
+LOS ANGELES (CBSLA) — Authorities were investigating a crash that claimed the life of a skateboarder in East Los Angeles.

-The crash unfolded just after 12:30 a.m.
-Sunday near the intersection of City Terrace Drive and Pomeroy Street.
+The crash unfolded just after 12:40 a.m.
+Sunday near the intersection of City Terrace Drive and Pomeroy Avenue.

 A witness says a skateboarder may have crashed into the side of the bus while it was stopped at the intersection and that the bus driver then pulled away unaware the man had fallen underneath the tires.